digital-craftsman-de/cqs-routing/docs/configuration.md

     # Class of the default request decoder of query controller when there is none defined for the route
     default_request_decoder_class: 'DigitalCraftsman\CQRS\RequestDecoder\JsonRequestDecoder'

+    # Classes of the default request data transformer of query controller when there is none defined for the route
+    default_request_data_transformer_classes:
+      - 'App\CQRS\RequestDataTransformer\AddActionIdRequestDataTransformer'

     # Class of the default DTO constructor of query controller when there is none defined for the route
     default_dto_constructor_class: 'DigitalCraftsman\CQRS\DTOConstructor\SerializerDTOConstructor'